Nelwhix/Nelwhix/README.md

 ---

 ### :woman_technologist: About Me :
-  I am a Full-Stack Developer from Lagos, Nigeria.
+  I am a Software Engineer from Lagos, Nigeria.
 - :telescope: Building hobby projects and helping out open-source.
 - :zap: In my free time, I am either eating, swimming or on twitter.